 Pulmonary Mycobacterium avium complex (MAC) infection is a type of non-tuberculous mycobacterial (NTM) infection.
 It is relatively common and continues to pose significant therapeutic challenges.
-In addition, in many instances the role of MAC in pulmonary pathology remains controversial.
+In addition, the role of MAC in pulmonary pathology remains controversial in many instances.

-- elderly, white, thin women: nodular bronchiectatic form (see below)
+- elderly, white, thin women: nodular bronchiectatic form (Lady Windermere syndrome)

-- middle-aged or elderly males who are smokers or alcoholics: upper lobe cavitary form (see below)
+- middle-aged or elderly males who are smokers (often with COPD) or alcoholics: upper lobe cavitary form (see below)

 - patients with alpha-1-antitrypsin deficiency

 - other causes of bronchiectasis

 Isolation of MAC from a patient's lung is not pathognomonic of infection, as colonization is common, and thus microbiology needs to be correlated with clinical and radiographic appearances 2,3.

 Pulmonary MAC infection is typically insidious, with a chronic cough usually productive of purulent sputum being most common.
 Hemoptysis and constitutional symptoms are not typical 2.